rsetkus/cars-map/README.md

  ### [Kotlin](https://kotlinlang.org/)
  I :heart: Kotlin.
 Java is great too but due to certain reasons it has limitations.
 Let me put it this way, when I am writing Kotlin code most of the time I don't need to think **"how"**, I just need to know **"what"** I have to code.

 High-order functions, Sequences, data types you name it.
 All those language features helps to maintain and scale applications much easier then before.
-Also and most important thing, Kotlin is first class language by Google.
+Also and most important thing, Kotlin is first-class language for Android by Google.

 ### [Architecture Components]([https://developer.android.com/topic/libraries/architecture/](https://developer.android.com/topic/libraries/architecture/))